20+ Restaurants Focusing on Community During COVID-19

 After closing their dining room, Pecan Grill and Brewery decided to sell groceries directly to the public to prevent their backstock from being wasted.
 The brewpub is selling staples like flour, milk, beans, and rice, as well as fresh produce such as tomatoes and zucchini.
 Pecan Grill is also offering discounts to medical workers and students.

-Both of chef Marcus Samuelsson’s Red Rooster restaurants—the original in Harlem and its new sister spot in the Overtown neighborhood of Miami—have partnered with chef José Andrés’s World Central Kitchen to donate free meals.
-Red Rooster Harlem is distributing free meals to those in need every weekday at noon, and Red Rooster Overtown is doing the same on Monday, Wednesday, and Friday afternoons.
-In Overtown, Red Rooster has donated over 1,000 meals and plans to continue as long as possible.
+Both of chef Marcus Samuelsson’s Red Rooster restaurants—the original in Harlem and its new sister spot in the Overtown neighborhood of Miami—have transformed into community kitchens during the COVID-19 outbreak.
+In association with chef José Andrés’s World Central Kitchen, Red Rooster Harlem is distributing free meals to those in need every weekday at noon, and Red Rooster Overtown is doing the same on Monday, Wednesday, and Friday afternoons.
+Thanks to coordinating and fundraising efforts by Food Rescue US-Miami, Red Rooster Overtown has donated more than 2,200 meals over the past few weeks.

 After initially being forced to close and lay off employees due to COVID-19, Sacramento deli Solomon’s Delicatessen has transformed into a community kitchen and rehired many kitchen employees.
 In partnership with the nonprofit Sacramento Covered and anonymous donors, Solomon’s Delicatessen is preparing upwards of 300 meals a day for elderly, medically vulnerable, food-insecure, and unsheltered people in the community.